mcnees/mcnees.github.io/_pages/formulas.md

 Several people have contacted me to say that they used some of these results in published papers.
 That's great!
 If you use this reference for something that ends up in a publication, please consider including a citation with my name, the page title, and the url.
 [Here's how to do it in REVTeX][REVTeX-code] (thanks, [Tim Wiser][Tim-tweet]), and here's [BibTeX code][BibTeX-code].

+Watch out for MathJax that hasn't compiled!
+Porting this over from pure html to markdown has been a real pain.
+LaTeX sitting in an html element uses a single slash, but outside an element an extra slash is needed.
+ {: .notice--danger}

 <!-- {% include toc title="Table of Contents" %} -->

 ### Table of Contents